With eye on China, Japan's Suga seeks tighter ties with Vietnam, Indonesia

 Only one opted for Indonesia, where Japanese firms complain about a sometimes arbitrary regulatory environment, prompting Tokyo to call for improvements.

-(Additional reporting by Khanh Vu in Hanoi and Tom Allard in Jakarta; Editing by Sam Holmes)
+(Additional reporting by Kaori Kaneko in Tokyo; Khanh Vu in Hanoi and Tom Allard in Jakarta; Editing by Sam Holmes)

 ((linda.sieg@thomsonreuters.com; 81-3-4563-2779; Reuters Messaging: linda.sieg.thomsonreuters.com@reuters.net))